amethyst/website/src/content/blog/twia-13.md

 This time it's a whole team's work we want to present here - the Networking Team.

-Amethyst didn’t have any networking until version 0.9.0.
-We currently have a basic implementation, which will be replaced.
+Amethyst didn’t have any networking until version 0.9.0 and we only have a basic implementation right now which will be replaced.
-The networking team is planning to make the new API available in the 0.10.0 release.
-Game networking is a complex topic that spans many components, so we have broken it down into smaller pieces.
+The networking team is planning to make the new API available in the 0.10.0 release but because game networking is a complex topic that spans many components, we have broken it down into smaller pieces.

 > Note: The following assumes some knowledge about networking sockets.